datacommonsorg/website/tools/nl/embeddings/README.md

    Note: Bio embeddings uses the alternatives from main dc for now.

+   TODO: instead of listing all the files needed for each custom dc (undata, bio, sdg), should just have a mapping of index to files.

    To generate the embeddings using vertex AI model endpoint at various size:

    ```bash